Trek to Mount Everest and the Himalaya

 If you can afford the extra day off, we recommend building time into your travel plans and arrive a day early.
 This will give you a cushion should there be flight delays.
 Please forward your flight itinerary to [email protected]

-Your stay in Kathmandu will be at the Hotel Yak & Yeti, located conveniently in the heart of Kathmandu.
+Your stay in Kathmandu will be at the Maya Manor, located conveniently in the heart of Kathmandu.
 These accommodations were carefully selected and chosen based on its ideal location, cleanliness and excellent staff.

 Cancellations within 45 days of departure are non-refundable.
 Cancellations before 45 days of departure will receive a full refund (minus transaction fees of 5%).